 We want to allow players to PvP but with necessary restrictions for players who do not want to participate.
 Players can enable PvP in their Town or go to the Nether for unrestricted PvPing.

 You may only have up to 2 alternate accounts in Towns (not including a main account).
-An alternate account cannot be the mayor of a town.
+You may not have more than 1 account as mayor of a Town.

 This is to avoid people inflating their Towns or Nations to gain benefits such as extra claims.
 We allow a small amount of other accounts to be in Towns as that is reasonable.
 You are allowed to bring as many accounts as you'd like, but they must follow these restrictions.